Crowd-FM: Learned Optimal Selection of Conditional Flow Matching-generated Trajectories for Crowd Navigation

 \textbf{Reinforcement Learning for Navigation: } Deep reinforcement learning (DRL) has been extensively studied for crowd navigation.
 Works such as CrowdNav \cite{chen2019crowdnav} and its graph-based extensions \cite{chen2020relational} introduced policies that account for human motion and interactions.
 DRL-VO \cite{Xie_2023} integrated velocity obstacle constraints into the DRL framework, while DenseCAvoid \cite{DBLP:journals/corr/abs-2002-03038} demonstrated anticipatory behaviors in dense crowds.
 Although these methods show promise, their performance degrades in highly dynamic scenes, and training often requires large-scale data with careful reward shaping.

-\textbf{Generative Models for Trajectory Planning: } Generative modeling has recently emerged as a promising alternative for reinforcement and classical methods.
+\textbf{Generative Models for Trajectory Planning: } Generative modelling has recently emerged as a promising alternative to reinforcement and classical methods.
 Diffusion-based approaches such as NoMaD \cite{10610665} learn goal-conditioned distributions for long-horizon planning, while VQ-VAE–based methods like CrowdSurfer \cite{11128132} and variations with differentiable safety filters \cite{idoko2024learningsamplingdistributionsafety} have achieved strong results in dense navigation tasks.
 However, these models suffer from limitations such as computational overhead (diffusion) or due to latent bottlenecks which quantize away detail (VQ-VAE).

-\textbf{Flow-Based Generative Models: }Flow-based methods provide an alternative for distribution learning. \textbf{Lipman et al.} \cite{lipman2023flow} introduced Flow Matching as a stable and efficient training paradigm, with later works that improve generalization through minibatch optimal transport \cite{tong2024improvinggeneralizingflowbasedgenerative}.
+\textbf{Flow-Based Generative Models: }Flow-based methods provide an alternative for distribution learning.
+Lipman et al. \cite{lipman2023flow} introduced Flow Matching as a stable and efficient training paradigm, with subsequent work improving generalization via minibatch optimal transport \cite{tong2024improvinggeneralizingflowbasedgenerative}.
 Applications of Conditional Flow Matching have been demonstrated in robotic manipulation from pointclouds \cite{chisari2024learning} and navigation with depth priors \cite{gode2025flownav}.
 In this work, \textbf{we extend these ideas to dense crowd navigation}, where Flow Matching enables robust trajectory distribution learning, combined with a learned scoring function to boost success.